 Pupils in S3 and S6 experience elective programmes that target work related skills, additional qualifications, and the development of leadership.
+Pupils in S4-6 can undertake college placements or Foundation Apprenticeships, alongside their school subjects.

 A programme of careers related events supports pupils and their families in creating career plans.
-These include S2 Careers Morning, S2 Sons and Daughters to Work Day, S4 Careers Evening, Higher Education Consultation for S5/S6, Higher Education Seminar for S5/S6 and S4 - S6 Work Experience.
+These include S2 Careers Morning, S4 Careers Evening, Higher Education Seminar for S5/S6 and S4 - S6 Work Placements, employer sessions.